DAHLIA

 And do you even know what you want to do now?

-Don’t get me wrong, when I was asked to speak for students at my old high school, I was honoured.
-I wondered if the people who invited me felt I have some level of success that could set somewhat of a good example, or perhaps inspire them.
-But these are kids who succeeded at graduating high school ... some of whom have succeeded at being the best of the best in sports and academics.
+Don’t get me wrong.
+I was honoured.
+I wondered if the school felt I had achieved some level of success that could perhaps inspire the students in some way.
+But these are kids who have succeeded at NOT escaping high school.
+Some succeeded as the best of the best in sports and academics.
 They didn't need me to teach them about success.

 They needed me to teach them about failure.
 That I can do!

-Or whether it was Bye-Bye, Barbie - a program I created.
-A program I was so proud of, so passionate about - the country’s first-ever body image awareness program to help girls - and boys - deconstruct these superficial ideals of beauty we subscribe to, to reconstruct what real beauty is to each person … But I let that fall by the wayside to follow a guy where ever he wanted to go.
+Or whether it was Bye-Bye, Barbie – a program I created – a program I was so proud of, so passionate about – the country’s first ever body image awareness program to help girls – and boys – deconstruct these superficial ideals of beauty we subscribe to, to reconstruct what real beauty is to each person.

 Now, there's nothing wrong with following someone, as long as you continue to follow through with who you are.
 But I think I was afraid I'd keep failing.
-And this way I could follow someone, which would allow me to hide behind him.
+And this way, I could follow someone, which would allow me to hide behind him.
 Hide my tries.
 Hide what I really wanted.
 Hide myself from failing.
 Hide myself from me.
 So I failed … at being me.

 Look, I could list an endless amount of my failures.
-But again, these are not the failures I need to share with you.
-Before we can get to those two life-changing failures, I actually … I had to almost die ...
+But again, these are not the two life-changing failures I need to share with you.

 So, one sunny Sunday morning, I was on my way to a gloomy gig, driving my compact car through a green light.
 A woman in an SUV decided to drive through a red light.
 I see her coming and remember my thought process so clearly.
 So clearly that I thought this through as if it took minutes instead of nanoseconds to process: